Leah123-d/NASA-app/README.md

 ## Future Implementation:

 Here are ideas that I would like to add to this project in the future:

-1. Additional search options, there is an API that can take parameters of a start and end date to return a range of media
+1. Additional search options, adding an end date input will allow the users to select a range of media.
 2. Video media_types are not displaying correctly.
-The link is available, however, it is not rendering
+The link is available, however, it is not rendering with a preview.
-3. Implement media queries to make this page responsive and adjust to a variety of screen sizes
+3. Implement media queries to make this page responsive and adjust to a variety of screen sizes.
-4. Add a current day button, this way users can view the current day photo instead of entering the day
+4. Add a current day button, this way users can view the current day photo instead of entering the day.
+5. Add testing for front end components.
+6. Add error handling for the UI where the user can recieve a message why an image did not load or return any results.

 ## Project Preview: